dennisvdang/chorus-detection/README.md

 ## Introduction

 This project leverages an ensemble of machine learning algorithms and techniques used in Digital Signal Processing, Music Information Retrieval, and Data Science to predict chorus locations in songs.
-I employ a Convolutional Recurrent Neural Network (CRNN) and novel approach to capture the intricate structure of musical compositions.
+I employ a Convolutional Recurrent Neural Network (CRNN), alongside a novel approach to capture the intricate structure of musical compositions that resulted a test accuracy of 89.9% and F1 score of .876.
 This is part of a larger **Mixin** project in development, where the goal is to build a fully autonomous system that can generate mixes/mixtapes from a music playlist.
 Various applications of audio segmentation like this have the potential to enhance music recommendation systems and music discovery processes where the "highlights" of a song can be identified more efficiently.

 ## Data Preprocessing